Karen Shirk, Executive Director and Founder

 Kelly first encountered 4 Paws in 2006 while working on her MBA at Thomas More College.
 After graduation, she started volunteering as a fundraiser for 4 Paws, primarily working on a cause marketing plan she had developed during her studies.
 She then joined the board of trustees and eventually became vice president and then president of the board.
 In 2010, she left the board and became an employee of 4 Paws.

 Kelly has over 20 years of experience in marketing, brand management, product development, planning, communications, cause marketing, and public relations.
-She also volunteers her time for NAMI NKY and The Yearlings.
+She also volunteers her time for NAMI NKY and the Reel Abilities Film Festival.

 Email Kelly at Kelly@4PawsForAbility.org.